fadyheiba/Qlik-Sense-Speedometer-with-Reference-Line/README.md

 The extension is based on the following D3 code: http://bl.ocks.org/metormote/6392996

+Changelog:

 V1 : First Upload

 V1 with Examples

+V1.1 : Added the option to remove the reference line.
+It's a normal speedometer with one indicator when it receives one measure, and a reference line is automatically drawn if you add the second measure.

 ![alt tag](Examples/Screen Shot 2016-03-17 at 17.35.29.png)
 ![alt tag](Examples/Screen Shot 2016-03-17 at 17.35.54.png)